mathwro/mathwro/README.md

 - 💬 Ask me about: everything cloud!
 - 😄 Pronouns: He/Him
-- 🔭 I’m currently privately working on
+- 🔭 I’m currently privately working on: A personal website to be used as a resume and blog
-- 🌱 I’m currently learning: Cloud Networking, Python & GoLang
+- 🌱 I’m currently learning: Multi-Cloud Networking, GoLang & C# / Blazor

 <h3 align="left">Certifications:</h3>